enrikiko/Docker/Ubuntu/README.md

+## How to run it
-docker build -t ubuntu .
+- docker build -t ubuntu .
-docker run -d --name ubuntu ubuntu docker exec -it ubuntu bash
+- docker run -d --name ubuntu ubuntu
+- docker exec -it ubuntu bash